apache/fury-site/docs/blog/fury_blazing_fast_multiple_language_serialization_framework.zh.md

 Static serialization frameworks
 like [protobuf](https://github.com/protocolbuffers/protobuf)/[flatbuffers](https://github.com/google/flatbuffers)
-can't be used for cross-language [application development](https://en.wikipedia.org/wiki/Domain-driven_design) directly, because they **don't support shared reference and polymorphism, and also need to generate code ahead**.
+can't be used for cross-language [application development](https://en.wikipedia.org/wiki/Domain-driven_design) directly, because they **don't support shared reference and polymorphism**, and also need to **generate code ahead**.
-Dynamic serialization frameworks such as JDK serialization, Kryo, Fst, Hessian, Pickle provide ease-of-use and dynamics, but **don't support cross-language** and suffer significant **performance issues**, which is **unsuitable for high throughput, low latency, and large-scale data transfer** scenarios.
+Dynamic serialization frameworks such as JDK serialization, Kryo, Fst, Hessian, Pickle provide ease-of-use and dynamics, but **don't support cross-language** and suffer significant **performance issues**, which is unsuitable for high throughput, low latency, and large-scale data transfer scenarios.

 Therefore, we developed a new multi-language serialization framework **[Fury](https://github.com/alipay/fury)**, which is now open-sourced on https://github.com/alipay/fury.
 Through **highly optimized serialization primitives, JIT dynamic ompilation and Zero-Copy** technologies, Fury is both fast and easy to use.
-It can **cross-language serialize any object automatically and provides ultimate performance** at the same time.
+It can **cross-language serialize any object automatically** and provides **ultimate performance** at the same time.

 <p>
 <img width=44% alt="serialization" src="/case1.png">